 Staff new to the practice had a period of induction based on a structured induction programme.
+At the time of our inspection the practice were supporting a trainee dental nurse to become qualified.
 We confirmed clinical staff completed the continuous professional development required for their registration with the General Dental Council.